Current & Upcoming View Full Calendar

 Sunday Bible Study – Most of us could use a miracle.
 Some physical condition, relationship problem or financial crisis we struggle with could be fixed rather quickly with just one miracle.
 When we open the pages of the Bible, our desire for a miracle intensifies as we read astonishing stories of God’s power poured out.
 What do these events have to do with us?
 How can we experience the power of God in the battles we face every day?
 Our current Bible study explores the miracles of God to help us discover how he works in our world–yesterday and today.
 9:15 AM every Sunday morning in the church Fellowship Hall – we’ll put the coffee on for you!

 Community Meal – Calling one!
 Calling All!
 Have you heard?
 On the LAST Saturday of every month Brookdale offers a FREE meal to everyone in the community!
 Yes – free!
 Yes – for everyone!
 If you are local to Bloomfield NJ and have never joined us you don’t know what you are missing!
 You’re missing out on scrumptious food prepared by Brookdale’s awesome chefs – served right to your table – and the menu changes every month!
 But even more, you’re missing out on great camaraderie – a time to catch up with your friends and maybe make some new ones.
 You say “I knew all of that”!
-Well then, don’t keep it a secret – there’s always more than enough to go around, so pass the word and maybe next time bring a friend!
-(Serving starts at around 4:30 PM)
+Well then, don’t keep it a secret – there’s always more than enough to go around, so join us and bring a friend!
+(Serving starts around 4:30 PM)

 A sampling of Recent Events